Man in custody after waving replica of assault rifle in Brewer

 “All of the officers involved demonstrated a high level of discipline, professionalism, and resiliency throughout this entire event,” Martin said.
 “This was a very difficult and challenging situation that ultimately was resolved with no loss of life and with Green being taken to jail.”

 Local businesses were evacuated and placed on lockdown during the standoff, police said.
-Brewer, Bangor, and Holden Police Departments, as well as the Penobscot County Sheriff’s Office responded to the scene, and had cleared the area by 9 p.m.
+Brewer, Bangor, and Holden Police Departments, as well as Penobscot County Sheriff’s Office responded, and had cleared the area by 9 p.m.

 Follow the Bangor Daily News on Facebook for the latest Maine news.